 Sometimes a quick Google search can give you plenty of content on all those questions you have on the top of your head, but when it doesn’t, try Quora.

-The community on the Q&A site is incredibly smart and give well-researched answers.
+The community on the Q&A site is incredibly smart and gives well-researched answers.
 Contributors to the site are most often people from the industry themselves.

-If you are wondering how it would be to work in marketing at Walmart, don’t be surprised if an actual current or ex-employee responds to your question.
+If you wonder how it would be to work in marketing at Walmart, don’t be surprised if an actual current or ex-employee responds to your question.
 Search through old questions and some useful information about challenges to shift careers or your potential future career.

 5) Network With the Right People

-If you want to break into a new industry or company, make contact with people on the inside.
-When they know that you’re interested, they’ll inform you of new job openings or perhaps personally recommend you.
+If you want to break into a new industry or company, contact people on the inside.
+When they know that you’re interested, they’ll inform you of a new job opening or perhaps personally recommend you.

 Hiring managers are always more likely to hire somebody who has been recommended by somebody they know.